Law Enforcement, Fire Safety and Disaster Preparedness for the Autism and Developmental Disability Community

 First Responder Training

-By the time they reach age 21, one in five autistic youths will have been questioned by police and one in 20 will be arrested.
-The Autism Society Inland Empire has created a 4-hour POST certified training, “Use of Force & De-escalation or Individuals with Autism and Developmental Disabilities.”
-This class is taught by retired officer Brian Herritt and features interaction with adults with Autism and other developmental disabilities.
+By the time they reach age 21, one in five autistic youths will have been questioned by police, and one in 20 will be arrested.
+The Autism Society Inland Empire has created a 4-hour POST-certified training, “Use of Force & De-escalation for Individuals with Autism and Developmental Disabilities.”
+This class is taught by either active or retired law enforcement and features interaction with adults with Autism and other developmental disabilities.
 Over 200 officers have been trained, and the class continues to receive excellent reviews.
 There may be a charge for this class, depending on grant availability.
-Contact us at 951-220-6922 or info@ieautism.org for more information.
+Contact us at 951-220-6922 or [email protected] for more information.

 House Fire Safety Resources